-1TFI is a joint venture between Tradition Financial Services Ltd, Volbroker.com Ltd and ICAP.
-Tradition London Group has an effective interest in TFI of 27.5%, 50% is held by Volkbroker.com Ltd and the remaining 22.5% is held by ICAP.
-TFI is managed by Tradition London Group on behalf of the joint venture partners.
+1TFI is a joint venture between Tradition Financial Services Ltd, Volbroker.com Ltd and NEX.
+Tradition London Group has an effective interest in TFI of 27.5%, 50% is held by Volkbroker.com Ltd and the remaining 22.5% is held by NEX.
+TFI is provided with support services by Tradition London Group on behalf of the joint venture partners.